By Bobby Tanzilo Senior Editor/Writer Published Apr 21, 2025 at 1:01 PM

 In addition to Viking’s Octantis and Polaris, the Port expects the return of Pearl Seas’ Pearl Mist, among others.

-To help promote Milwaukee as a cruise ship destination, Port Milwaukee founded Milwaukee Cruise Collaborative with representatives from across the local hospitality industry to also plan and prepare for more visits by cruise ship passengers.
+Last year, to help promote Milwaukee as a cruise ship destination, Port Milwaukee founded Milwaukee Cruise Collaborative with representatives from across the local hospitality industry to also plan and prepare for more visits by cruise ship passengers.

 In 2023, a record nine vessels made 30 calls in Milwaukee, carrying 11,502 passengers.